deepakmodi320/Power-BI-Revenue-Analysis/README.md

 - What is the average order value over time?
 - Which payment methods are most commonly used?
 - How do dine-in and takeaway orders compare in volume?
-- During which quarters does the café perform best?
+- During which quarters does the cafe perform best?
 - Which product categories are most popular in each quarter?